d108/Core-Motion-Gesture/README.md

     <img src="image/accelerometer_axes.png" width="385" />
 </p>

+The mobile accelerometer has various practical uses such as detecting changes in motion, orientation, and environment.
+This technology can be utilized to enhance gaming and virtual reality, navigation and location, as well as fitness tracking.
+Additionally, it has health and safety applications including detecting tremors in Parkinson's patients, seizures in epileptic patients, changes in posture, falls and crashes.

-In SwiftUI for iOS, we use the accelerometer to detect a custom gesture of a user shaking their device in a double shaking motion.
+In SwiftUI, we use the accelerometer to detect a custom gesture of a user shaking their device in a double shaking motion.
+Our project represents a clean, modern approach to iOS development and is fun to play with.
-For example, the Z-axis for an iPhone or iPad corresponds to a perpendicular line projected through the face of the screen when it is positioned parallel to the ground, like a tabletop.

 We require a double motion to distinguish a user's signal in a noisy background of detections sensitive to small movements.
+As an example, the Z-axis for an iPhone or iPad corresponds to a perpendicular line projected through the face of the screen when it is positioned parallel to the ground, like a tabletop.
+Therefore, we can detect a double shake motion by monitoring the Z-axis for two consecutive peaks.

 - We show a waveform image when we detect a double shake motion.
 - The motion can be made with a crisp, double wrist flick, with the final move a little snappier, within a given time window.